chef/chef-web-docs/content/resources/apt_repository/_index.md

   ruby_type: true, false
   required: false
   default_value: 'false'
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'Determines whether or not to add the repository as a source repo as
+  - markdown: Determines whether or not to add the repository as a source repo as well.

-      well.'
 - property: distribution
   ruby_type: String, nil, false
   required: false
-  default_value: The LSB codename of the host such as 'bionic'.
+  default_value: The LSB codename of the node such as 'focal'.
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'Usually a distribution''s codename, such as trusty, xenial or bionic.
+  - markdown: Usually a distribution's codename, such as xenial, bionic, or focal.

-      Default value: the codename of the node''s distro.'
 - property: key
-  ruby_type: String, Array, false
+  ruby_type: String, Array, nil, false
   required: false
   default_value: null
   new_in: null